-Deflator for Residential Investment (PGDP\IR): Residential investment is almost entirely composed of investment in fixed structures, which, in turn, is composed of single-family, multifamily, and other structures (e.g., manufactured homes, dormitories, etc.).
-Over the 22-year period from 1979 to 2001, which spans two complete economic cycles, the average annual growth rate was about 3.80 percent for the PGDP\IR, compared to 3.52 percent for the PGDP\C. Thus, the average annual growth rate for the PGDP\IR was about 0.28 percentage point (3.80 - 3.52) higher than the average annual growth rate in the PGDP\C over the period.
+Deflator for Residential Investment (PGDP_IR): Residential investment is almost entirely composed of investment in fixed structures, which, in turn, is composed of single-family, multifamily, and other structures (e.g., manufactured homes, dormitories, etc.).
+Over the 22-year period from 1979 to 2001, which spans two complete economic cycles, the average annual growth rate was about 3.80 percent for the PGDP_IR, compared to 3.52 percent for the PGDP_C.
+Thus, the average annual growth rate for the PGDP_IR was about 0.28 percentage point (3.80 - 3.52) higher than the average annual growth rate in the PGDP_C over the period.
 However, over the next economic cycle (6-year period from 2001 to 2007), this differential increased substantially.
-From 2001 to 2007, the average annual growth rate was about 4.74 percent for the PGDP\IR and 2.36 percent for the PGDP\C. Thus, the average annual growth rate for the PGDP\IR was about 2.38 percentage points (4.74 - 2.36) higher than the average annual growth rate in the PGDP C over the period.
+From 2001 to 2007, the average annual growth rate was about 4.74 percent for the PGDP_IR and 2.36 percent for the PGDP_C.
+Thus, the average annual growth rate for the PGDP_IR was about 2.38 percentage points (4.74 - 2.36) higher than the average annual growth rate in the PGDP_C over the period.

-OCACT believes that the 2.38 percentage point growth rate differential between the PGDP\IR and the PGDP\C over the 2001-2007 period was a temporary market phenomenon characterized by overheated demand for housing, house "flipping," subprime mortgage lending, and unusually high profits and gains in stock prices for the builders of new homes.
+OCACT believes that the 2.38 percentage point growth rate differential between the PGDP IR and the PGDP C over the 2001-2007 period was a temporary market phenomenon characterized by overheated demand for housing, house "flipping," subprime mortgage lending, and unusually high profits and gains in stock prices for the builders of new homes.
 The last complete economic cycle, 2007 to 2019, began with a market correction: the housing bubble collapsed, new and existing home sales dropped nationally, prices of new homes in most markets declined, and the profits and stock prices of new homebuilders plummeted.
-Since then, the housing market has been recovering, home prices in 2019 were about 14 percent above the 2006 level, while the number of sales remained well below the mid-2000s level.
-During the latest complete economic cycle, from 2007 to 2019, the average annual growth in PGDP\IR and PGDP\C was 2.17 and 1.53 percent, respectively, indicating a 0.64 percent (2.17 - 1.53) differential between the two deflators.
-From the end of 2019 through the middle of 2021, home prices increased further, by about 20 percent, due to a combination of factors unique to the COVID-19 pandemic and the policy response that followed-historically low interest rates, changes in housing preferences, and a rapid rise in the prices of other assets.
+After a relatively slow housing market recovery, home prices in 2019 were about 14 percent above the 2006 level, while the number of sales remained well below the mid-2000s level.
+During the latest complete economic cycle, from 2007 to 2019, the average annual growth in PGDP IR and PGDP C was 2.17 and 1.53 percent, respectively, indicating a 0.64 percent (2.17 - 1.53) differential between the two deflators.
+From the end of 2019 to the end of 2021, home prices increased further, by about 31 percent, due to a combination of factors unique to the COVID-19 pandemic and the policy response that followed: historically low interest rates, changes in housing preferences, and a rapid rise in the prices of other assets.
+It remains to be seen how home prices will respond to the increases in nominal interest rates in 2022.

-OCACT believes it is reasonable to disregard the post-2000 period and set the assumed ultimate average annual rate of increase in the PGDP\IR to 2.35 percent, or about 0.25 percentage point higher than the 2.1 percent assumed ultimate average annual rate of increase in the PGDP\C.
+OCACT believes housing prices will grow at a somewhat faster rate than PGDP_C, but a large difference in rates would not be sustainable over a long period.
+The assumed ultimate average annual rate of increase in the PGDP_IR is therefore 2.35 percent, or about 0.25 percentage point higher than the 2.1 percent assumed ultimate average annual rate of increase in the PGDP_C.
+39